newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/landscape-architecture-certificate-reinstatement.md

 icon: update-purple.svg
 urlSlug: landscape-architecture-certificate-reinstatement
-summaryDescriptionMd: You must reinstate your Certificate of Authorization to Offer Landscape Architectural Services if it is expired or inactive.
+summaryDescriptionMd: You must reinstate your Certificate of Authorization to Provide or Offer Landscape Architectural Services if it is expired or inactive.
 callToActionText: Reinstate My Certificate of Authorization
 callToActionLink: https://www.njconsumeraffairs.gov/land/Pages/default.aspx
 ---